 Are soft skills important in the age of the technical skills gap?
 Yes, they are—more than ever.

-In 2016, The Wall Street Journal surveyed over 900 executives to discover the relative importance they placed on technical and soft skills.
+A few years ago, The Wall Street Journal surveyed over 900 executives to discover the relative importance they placed on technical and soft skills.
 Fully 92% reported that soft skills like communication, curiosity, and critical thinking were equally important as technical skills.
 More surprising still, 89% stated they have a very difficult or somewhat difficult time finding hires with soft skills.
 This mirrors my own anecdotal results speaking with employers from all kinds of industries all over the country.

 These are eye-opening results, to say the least.
 Technical competence for a career has always mattered, but the way a person approaches his or her career is becoming increasingly important.
 Even in a time when the technical skills gap is growing, it’s no longer enough to have the hard skills to perform the job.
 Soft skills, once taken for granted, have become a hot commodity in today’s workplace.